azdavis/azdavis.net/posts/en/worth-doing.md

 > If it's worth doing, it's worth doing well.

-However, I think this way of thinking can be harmful.
+However, this way of thinking can be harmful.
 Let me explain why with an example.

 Suppose you wish to exercise more.
 You've heard time and again about the